The Best Mattresses Without Fiberglass in 2026

 Materials

-A mattress tag should list the materials used, but one small past study found that fiberglass wasn’t listed 50% of the time when it was actually present.3 We contacted mattress manufacturers directly to confirm what materials they use and whether fiberglass was included.
-We also checked whether they used other materials certified by independent third parties, such as GOTS, CertiPUR-US, or Greenguard Gold.
+A mattress tag should list the materials used, but one small past study found that fiberglass wasn’t always listed when it was actually present.3 We contacted mattress manufacturers directly to confirm what materials they use and whether fiberglass was included.
+We also checked whether they used other materials certified by independent third parties, such as CertiPUR-US or Greenguard Gold.
 These certifications verify low chemical emissions and safer production practices.

 Firmness